Regional Enrichment Opportunities

 - Fiscal Fundamentals

 - Power of Partnership

 This series provides participants with the fundamentals of managing a successful child care program.
 The importance of effective program management and the affect it has on the child care setting sets the stage for the remainder of the series.
 Tools to help programs plan and monitor income and expenses are shared in the class covering fiscal fundamentals.
 Recruitment, retention, training and strategies for evaluating staff is explored in the human resources fundamental class.
 Lastly, participants will discover the skills needed to build strong partnerships with staff and the community.
-This series is offered in the months of February and July.
+Contacts their Regional ECE office to participate.

 Out of School Time - Best Practice

 - Building Relationships with Communities, Families and Schools

 This best practice series provides participants with a deeper look at several aspects of high quality OST programing.
 Fostering growth and development through developmentally appropriate environments, activities and interactions will be covered.
 The use of observation and assessment in planning for and supporting all children in the program will be discussed.
 Learning how to manage groups and effectively use routines and schedules will provide participants with valuable tools for working in an OST setting.
 Contacts their Regional ECE office to participate.

 - Behavior Management and Guidance

 This series is designed for entry level staff working in out-of-school-time programs.
 Beginning with an understanding of specific characteristics of school age children and how to plan appropriate environments and activities, participants will gain core knowledge for working in an OST program.
 The importance of implementing teaching practices that promote health and safety, as well as guidance techniques that are effective in establishing a climate for positive behavior, are all explored in this series.
 Contacts their Regional ECE office to participate.

 - Best Practices in Preschool Cultural Diversity